kvnlpz/CPSC335/README.txt

 BUGS/ISSUES:
   infinite loop if we just change the color using the array and currentState.
 We used ++currentState instead and it works but can't find out why.

-REFERENCES: Thank you to Professor Siska and Rosetta Code for being references in this project.
+REFERENCES: Thank you to Professor Siska and Rosetta Code for being references in this project, as well as Stack Overflow for Time Complexity questions and answers.